Geelong Theatre Is Back!

 Les Mis is back at The Costa

 The world’s most popular musical, Les Miserables, is returning to Geelong’s most prestigious venue.
-A new production from Geelong’s CenterStage company will present the musical at the 1,400 seat Costa Hall early June.
+A new production from Geelong’s CenterStage will present the musical at the 1,400 seat Costa Hall early June.
 Tickets are on sale now.

 The show, set at the beginning of the French Revolution, has become the world’s biggest and most successful musical with more than 100 international awards and having been seen by more than 65 million people.
 It was last staged in Geelong at the Costa Hall by Lyric Theatre Company.

 The new CenterStage Geelong production will be directed by the experienced and awarded Martin Croft.